-NICCL clears and settles trades executed on NSE IFSC Ltd, a subsidiary of NSE.
-NICCL has formulated Rules, Regulations, and Byelaws that are consistent with the Principles for Financial Market Infrastructures (PFMIs) issued by the Committee on Payment and Settlement Systems (CPSS) and the International Organisation of Securities Commissions (IOSCO).
-The Rules and Byelaws have been approved by the Regulator, IFSCA.
+NICCL clears and settles trades executed on NSE IFSC Limited, a subsidiary of NSE.
+NICCL has formulated Rules, Regulations and Byelaws which are consistent with the Principles for Financial Market Infrastructures (PFMIs) issued by the Committee on Payment and Settlement Systems (CPSS) and International Organisation of Securities Commissions (IOSCO).
 NICCL has put in place a robust and comprehensive Risk Management System.